-It forms a big loop with the far end of the loop about 1,000 feet lower in elevation.
+This popular trail changes frequently as erosion, usage, and trail closures make their marks.
+It is a popular trail in the winter, though it is often icy.
+It forms a big loop with the far end of the loop about 1,000 feet lower in elevation than the higher sections.
 That means you must go down a large hill, then back up to the top on the other side.
-The two hills are not very similar.
+The two hills are not very similar, and they are both fun.

-A little further down the trail and you move into the trees.
-Please note that you can no longer take the shortcut up the hill on the former obstacle called Stump Hill, even if you see tracks made illegally by people before you.
-You must stay on the regular trail, so follow the sign to 101, then follow the Slaughterhouse sign (Forest Road 105) at the "Y" in the road.
-You'll climb a little, then start the decent to the far end of the loop.
+A short distance down the trail and you move into the trees.
+Follow the Slaughterhouse sign (Forest Road 105) at the "Y" in the road to start the big loop.
+It is typically run in the counterclockwise direction, with the rightmost fork in the "Y" at the start.
+You'll climb a little, then start the decent to the far end of the loop at the bottom of Slaughterhouse Gulch.
 This downhill section is fairly steep and long, though not technical.
 It can be dangerous when icy, and you could get into trouble here in the wintertime.

-This trail is a good "winter trail" as it gets challenging with snow and ice.
-It stays in the trees and is very safe, though there are a few tippy areas that could get you into trouble.
+This trail is fun in the winter as it gets challenging with snow and ice.
+It stays in the trees and is relatively safe, though there are a few tippy areas that could get you into trouble.
 Note that because of the long hills it could also be very dangerous, and you could get stuck at the bottom of the loop with no way back up unless you have a winch or some help.
 Note that there is a gate at the trailhead that could be closed if trail conditions are especially bad.
 You should contact the forest service before heading out to the trail to find out if it is open or not.

 Turn right on Park County Road 43 off of Highway 285 about 24 miles from Denver.
 Follow this road northeast for just over 6 miles and turn left on Saddlestring Road.
 Turn left right away on FSR101.
 You'll see the steel Slaughterhouse Gulch sign just after 2 miles.